Skip to content

 Status in stale-v0.72a-experimental-clean: Fixed in commit 2ee7bd7 (WIP: add emule-tests harness and fix CRing contracts).
 The fix replaced the pointer-based layout (m_pHead, m_pTail, m_pEnd) entirely with an index-based approach: - m_pHead / m_pTail / m_pEnd removed; replaced with UINT_PTR m_nHead (index of oldest element) - GetPhysicalIndex(UINT_PTR index) helper added: return (m_nHead + index) % m_nSize - operator[] now ASSERT(index < m_nCount) before indexing - AddTail uses GetPhysicalIndex(m_nCount) to find the slot - RemoveHead increments m_nHead = (m_nHead + 1) % m_nSize; resets to 0 when count drops to zero - SetBuffer rewrites copy logic using the new index arithmetic — no pointer-past-end is possible - ASSERT(expression) macro guard added (falls back to <cassert> outside MFC context) for test builds

 Porting note: The index-based rewrite is a clean drop-in, but main does not need it to close the currently documented defects.
-The preferred mainline fix is the smaller pointer-based repair: keep the existing layout, add ASSERT guards to Head(), Tail(), and operator[], make the empty sentinel one-past-end only, and copy exactly m_nCount elements during wrapped growth.
+The preferred mainline fix is the smaller pointer-based repair: keep the existing layout, add ASSERT guards to Head(), Tail(), and operator[], make the empty sentinel one-past-end only, and derive wrapped-copy counts from m_nCount.

 Current Mainline Status